DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 With a nod, old soldier turned around towards staircase.
 But, as he was about to make a first step, Io Resistance staff officer stopped.

 "Jeanne-dono...
-No, how about I'll ask you, Fairin?"
+No, how about I'll ask you, Farin?"

 With a glint in his eyes, old soldier addressed Urza Resistance female warrior.